PrimerDigital

 Tables format description

 You can directly import the table from text file or from the clipborad via copy and paste operations from Microsoft Word or Excel sheet (or OpenOffice), or primer’s list from FastPCR's "PCR design result", or the table with TAB or whitespace separators.
-Software reads only first two columns with names and sequences:
+The program reads columns, where the first column is for the name of the primer and the second column is its sequence, as well as for PCR sets of more than one primer, all sequences from subsequent columns will receive the same name:

 To check the correct format was read, look at the information under text editor in the status bar: